• Skip to primary navigation

 Muesli Bread Recipe: Dried Fruit, Nuts, and Whole Grains

-A hearty, peasant style loaf that's studded with fruit and sunflower seeds.
+Muesli bread is a hearty, peasant style loaf made with whole grains, dried fruit, and sunflower seeds.
 It is absolutely delicious toasted for breakfast.

 Jump to Recipe Pin Recipe